Linear Model and Extensions: Properties of the OLS estimator

 Moreover, we can derive the mean and covariance matrix of $\hat{Y}$ and $\hat{\varepsilon}$. \begin{theorem} Under Assumption \ref{assume::gm-model}, we have

 and

 So $\hat{Y}$ and $\hat{\varepsilon}$ are uncorrelated. \end{theorem}

-Please do not be confused with the two statements above.
-First, $\hat{Y}$ and $\hat{\varepsilon}$ are orthogonal.
-Second, $\hat{Y}$ and $\hat{\varepsilon}$ are uncorrelated.
-They have different meanings.
-The first statement is an algebraic fact of the OLS procedure.
+Please do not be confused with the two statements about $\hat{Y}$ and $\hat{\varepsilon}$: \begin{enumerate}[label=(S\arabic*), ref=S\arabic*] \item $\hat{Y}$ and $\hat{\varepsilon}$ are orthogonal. \item $\hat{Y}$ and $\hat{\varepsilon}$ are uncorrelated. \end{enumerate} They have different meanings.
+The first statement \eqref{hats-statement1} is an algebraic fact of the OLS procedure.
 It is about a relationship between two vectors $\hat{Y}$ and $\hat{\varepsilon}$ which holds without assuming the Gauss--Markov model.
-The second statement is stochastic.
-It is about a relationship between two random vectors $\hat{Y}$ and $\hat{\varepsilon}$ which requires the Gauss--Markov model assumption.
+The second statement \eqref{hats-statement2} is stochastic.
+It is about a relationship between two random vectors $\hat{Y}$ and $\hat{\varepsilon}$, which requires the Gauss--Markov model assumption.

 \begin{myproof}{Theorem}{\ref{thm:GMcov}} The conclusion follows from the simple fact that